nathan-au/fiam-2026-factors/experiments/target_neutral/README.md

 Fitted models learned size / ivol / sector / momentum structure that does not persist in the tradeable universe.
 Removing that structure from the target forces the model to look for other cross-sectional information and raises the raw-return universe IC (Howard's "target regularisation"; Numerai's factor-neutral target).

 ## Research origin
-docs/NEW.md sec 3.1c (Howard, *Less is More?*: subtracting the size-group median from the target gives most of the size-bucketed ensemble's gain) and sec 3.1d (Numerai Signals target neutral to country / sector / beta / momentum / size); consistent with docs/REDDIT_RESEARCH.md sec 2.5.
+docs/RESEARCH.md Part I sec 3.1c (Howard, *Less is More?*: subtracting the size-group median from the target gives most of the size-bucketed ensemble's gain) and sec 3.1d (Numerai Signals target neutral to country / sector / beta / momentum / size); consistent with docs/RESEARCH.md Part II sec 2.5.

 ## Implementation
 `build_targets`, all within month on universe rows: `demean_size` = y minus the median of y within the market-cap tercile; `demean_sector` = y minus the 2-digit GICS sector median; `demean_size_sector` = y minus the (size x sector) median (falls back to the sector median for cells with < 5 stocks); `resid_factor` = OLS residual of y on log market cap, betabab, ivol, 12-1 momentum rank and sector dummies, fitted cross-sectionally each month with exposures at the characteristic month.
 Fit targets are winsorised 1/99 at the training fold; candidate selection and scoring use the raw return.
 IC against the residual return and the sector-demeaned return is also reported (`ic_vs_*`, scoring only).